Healthy Homes Assessment Harbour View

 Harbour View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Harbour View and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Harbour View and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes